fission/fission/Documentation/docs-site/content/usage/environments.en.md

 ### Create an environment

-You can create an environment from node-env image and specify the resources such as memory and CPU along with poolsize.
-The poolsize controls how many warm pods are created initially.
+You can create an environment on your cluster from an image for that language.
+Optionally, you can specify CPU and memory resource limits.
+You can also specify the number of initially pre-warmed pods, which is called the poolsize.

 ```
 fission env create --name node --image fission/node-env:0.4.0 --mincpu 40 --maxcpu 80 --minmemory 64 --maxmemory 128 --poolsize 4